-The Occupational Therapy Assistant program is an associate of applied science program preparing students for licensure to practice as Occupational Therapy Assistants.
+The Occupational Therapy Assistant program is an Associate of Applied Science program preparing students for certification through the National Board Certification in Occupational Therapy to practice as Occupational Therapy Assistants.

-The curative nature of occupational therapy is extremely broad and requires individuals with an interest in the complexity of humanity and occupations.
-One also needs an ability to think critically and creatively and be able to address occupational performance problems resulting from disease, trauma, and mental illness.
+Demand for occupational therapy assistants will increase to address the needs of a growing population of aging adults, children with developmental disabilities, those who struggle with traumatic injuries and illnesses, and those who have psychosocial barriers to living a productive and meaningful life.
+A future OTA requires the ability to think critically and creatively and be able to address occupational performance problems resulting from disease, trauma, and mental illness.
 To be well prepared, a student must enter the profession with a foundation in the liberal arts, biological, physical, and social sciences.

-- Requires 2 years to complete (Year 1 - Fall , Spring, Summer semesters; Year 2 - Fall, Spring semesters)
+- Requires 2 years to complete (Year 1 - Fall , Spring; Year 2 - Fall, Spring).

-- Divided into three components: seated didactic instruction, laboratory demonstrations and practice, and practicum/externship placements
+- Divided into three components: seated didactic instruction, laboratory demonstrations and practice, and practicum/externship placements.

-- Practicum/externship placements may require working evening or weekend hours, and outside of the local area
+- Practicum/externship placements may require working evening or weekend hours, and outside of the local area.

 - Associate of Applied Science (AAS)

 - Bachelor of Applied Science (BAS)